MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Project time logging is displayed in multiple layouts
 * User can add comment to project component and project version
 * Validate project shortname is unique in account
-* Make links of bug and task are readable
+* Make links of bug and bug are readable
 * Add tooltip to pretty time display

 **Bug Fixes**

-* Save task in task read view throws exception
+* Save bug in bug read view throws exception
 * Inconsistent time logging permission
 * Throws exception if user saves an empty search criteria
-* Return redundant task element for empty task list
+* Return redundant bug element for empty bug list
-* Switch view causes the right widget in task, bug display in the wrong position
+* Switch view causes the right widget in bug, bug display in the wrong position

 Version 4.5.0
 -----------------------------